cokeSchlumpf/maquette/controller/src/test/resources/features/datasets.md

     When "clair" produces data to dataset "some-data" we still expect an exception
 ```

-A use can also only be a producer which allows upload of data, but no download.
+A user can also only be a producer which allows upload of data, but no download.

 ```gherkin
     When consumer access for dataset "some-data" is revoked from "clair"